 Excessive oil consumption, unexpected acceleration, engine stalling while driving, the check engine light staying on, engine reluctance when accelerating, and the engine catching fire or malfunctioning are among the top engine issues expressed by 2015 Forester owners.

 The interior accessories continue with the 2015 model year.
-Bluetooth connectivity was spotty, and had a difficult time functioning on command, and speech recognition had a hard time picking up commands, especially while driving.
-While these two things don’t necessarily impact the actual driving capability of the car, the easiest solution was to just replace the radio and replace it with a new one which typically would range between $150 and $250 to fix.
+Bluetooth connectivity was spotty, had difficulty functioning on command, and speech recognition had trouble picking up commands, especially while driving.
+While these two things don’t necessarily impact the actual driving capability of the car, the easiest solution was to replace the radio and replace it with a new one which typically would range between $150 and $250 to fix.

 Forester model year to avoid: 2017